 If you believe you have a main sewer line clog, you can call a plumber or sewer specialist to handle the problem, or you can try to do it yourself by renting the same kind of sewer snake that the professionals use.
 A sewer snake differs from more casual drain snakes commonly used to unclog branch drains inside the house.
-A sewer snake is more powerful with larger diameter metal cables and heads which differ from the general-purpose drain snakes you may already have in your arsenal of home repair tools.
+A sewer snake is more powerful with larger diameter metal cables and heads that differ from the general-purpose drain snakes you may already have in your arsenal of home repair tools.

 When to Use a Sewer Snake

 A plunger is usually the first line of defense when it comes to unclogging any type of drain.
 But a plunger can't resolve a problem lurking deep in the main sewer line.
 But before you rent this type of machine, you first need to find your sewer clean-out.
 Most houses have one but some may not.
 It's the best place to work on using a sewer snake to fix a main sewer line problem.

 Renting a Sewer Drain Snake

 If you decide to rent a sewer snake, learn a few important basics before you head to the tool center: